17th (Service) Battalion, Royal Fusiliers (Empire): Hundred Days Offensive

 With the return of semi-mobile warfare, Maj-Gen Cecil Pereira commanding 2nd Division now arranged that each battalion would have at least a battery of the divisional field artillery attached to it with a liaison officer who could call down fire support if the infantry met opposition.
 VI Corps attacked again at the Battle of Drocourt-Quéant Line on 2 September.
 2nd Division in reserve assigned 6th Bde to move forward if required.
 The attack by 62nd (2nd West Riding) Division began well, and although 6th Bde was ordered up at 11.00 it was not engaged.
 That night 2nd Division relieved 62nd with orders to continue the attack on 3 September.
 It advanced at 05.20 with 6th Bde on the right, A and B Companies of 17th RF leading, with artillery and tank support.
 Yet the attackers encountered no opposition, occupying the objective by 06.30 having advanced about 5000 yd.
 V Corps realised that the enemy had retired and at 10.00 ordered the divisions to form advanced guards and follow up.
 Pereira ordered 6th Bde forward with a squadron from the Queen's Own Oxfordshire Hussars and six Whippets.
 It was not until 13.00 that the cavalry and tanks moved off, but by 14.20 they had reached the Hermies–Demicourt ridge, overlooking the valley beyond which lay the Hindenburg Line and Canal du Nord.
 At first the adjutant could not find the leading companies of 17th RF to deliver the orders, but they followed up at 14.30, sustaining a few casualties from shellfire, until they were held up by machine gun fire from Boursies.
 Two platoons of C Company went up to reinforce B Company and the advance was resumed at 18.20 with artillery support, capturing Demicourt and Boursies.
 The battalion had been advancing for 13 hours, covering some 9500 yd at a cost of 52 casualties.
-Next morning 1st King's passed through 17th RF's outposts and set off to secure the line of the canal and locate the enemy's positions; it only got half-way, bec ause the enemy were much more active, bombing parties driving in the left flank company of 17th RF.
+Next morning 1st King's passed through 17th RF's outposts and set off to secure the line of the canal and locate the enemy's positions; it only got half-way, because the enemy were much more active, bombing parties driving in the left flank company of 17th RF.
 6th Brigade made another attempt to get forward at 22.00 but was held up by Germans defending 'the Spoil Heap' (though they evacuated it later in the night).
 6th Brigade was relieved early in the evening of 5 September.